Faster start, longer finish the goals for the Calgary Flames this season - Red Deer Advocate

 There are some questions up front.
 Calgary needs winger Johnny Gaudreau and centre/winger Sam Bennett to recover from production dips last season.
 Gaudreau dropped from 30 goals to 18.

-The 21-year-old Bennett, who sported a bushy beard in training camp, had 13 goals and 13 assists and was a rough minus-16 in his sophomore campaign.
+The 21-year-old Bennett had 13 goals and 13 assists and was a rough minus-16 in his sophomore campaign.

 The Flames have depth at centre with Monahan, two-way specialist Mikael Backlund, Bennett, Matt Stajan, Curtis Lazar and 23-year-old Mark Jankowski.